pmanna/RTEPlayer/README.md

 This project is an experiment to understand how a tvOS app would work.

-It's loosely based over [this Ray Wenderlich tutorial](http://www.raywenderlich.com/114886/beginning-tvos-development-with-tvml-tutorial), that in turn was based on Apple's own [TVML Catalog](https://developer.apple.com/library/prerelease/tvos/samplecode/TVMLCatalog/Introduction/Intro.html), but I wanted to try it on a _real_ feed, so I've turned to the [Ireland's RTÉ](http://www.rte.ie) feeds, as used by their mobile app.
+It's loosely based over [this Ray Wenderlich tutorial](http://www.raywenderlich.com/114886/beginning-tvos-development-with-tvml-tutorial), that in turn was based on Apple's own [TVML Catalog](https://developer.apple.com/library/prerelease/tvos/samplecode/TVMLCatalog/Introduction/Intro.html), but I wanted to try it on a _real_ feed, so I've turned to the [Ireland's RTÉ](http://www.rte.ie) feeds, as used by their mobile app on iOS.

 ---

 #Usage

 The app in itself is very simple, as it uses [TVML](https://developer.apple.com/library/prerelease/tvos/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/), so all the logic and the templates are on external JavaScript files (the _OnServer_ folder) that will be made available from a HTTP server.
-The article linked above explains this in detail.
+The article linked above explains this in detail, and I'm usually hosting them on my own server.

-The app just keeps links to the server itself and a few endpoints for the content.
+The native part of the app just keeps links to the server itself and a few endpoints for the content.

 ---